Frequently Asked Questions

 Fully online courses feature several methods for interacting with your instructors and classmates.
 Depending on the course, those methods can include asynchronous discussion forums, blogs, multimedia presentations, video conferencing, email, and group projects.

 How can I know if online courses are right for me?

 If you are comfortable working independently, have good organizational skills, and are self-motivated, you may find online learning to be a rewarding and satisfying experience.

 How much time do online courses take?

 Online learning is not easier than learning in a face-to-face classroom.
 Both types of courses pass through our rigorous academic governance process.
 For online and face-to-face courses, a standard rule of thumb is 3 hours of homework time for every hour of class time; therefore, for a three-credit course, plan on spending at least nine hours per week on homework.
-The difference with online is that, instead of spending your time in traffic and looking for parking, you can spend that time progressing in your schoolwork.
+The difference with online is that, instead of spending time commuting to campus for in-person classes at specific times, you can allocate time to your schoolwork whenever you like.

 Do I need special equipment or software to be an online student?

 You will need access to a computer with an internet connection.
 The course platform is Canvas, and it operates within your browser such as Chrome or Firefox.
 Some courses require additional software.